Noun. a widely held but false belief or idea

 And then add, “and in hindsight, this is what we’d do differently.”

-Allan arrived at conference fresh from a conversation about failed innovation.
+Some time ago, Allan had a conversation about failed innovation.
 An innovative company introduced an expensive new system designed to ‘do it all’.
 Except it didn’t.
-Rather, it generated far more work than its predecessor to get a similar result.
+Rather, it generated more work than its preceding process with a similar result.

-Yes, some of the myths contradict each other.
-We’re a diverse membership and we know what works for one organisation may not work for another.
-But we also know that what didn’t work for one organisation may work for another with the benefit of shared insights.
+Yes, some of the myths contradict each other – as a diverse community, what works for one organisation may not work for another.
+But we also know that what didn’t work for one organisation may work for another with the benefit of another’s hindsight.

 - “That a dedicated innovation team will solve the problems and will make the business more innovative.”